MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

     Use another device to send yourself a rights-protected email message that you can access from your mobile device.
 For example, use Outlook from a Windows computer.
 For a list of email clients that natively support rights management, see the EMAIL column from the [Applications that support Azure Rights Management data protection](../get-started/requirements-applications.md) page.

-- **A rights-protected PDF file**: Use a PDF application that natively supports rights management to send yourself a rights-protected PDF file as an attachment in email.
-Or, upload a PDF file to a SharePoint protected library and then share it, using your email address.
+- **A rights-protected PDF file**: Use the Rights Management sharing application from a Windows computer or a PDF application that natively supports rights management to send yourself a rights-protected PDF file as an attachment in email.
+Alternatively, upload a PDF file to a SharePoint protected library and then share it, using your email address.

 - **A .ptxt or .pjpg or .pfile**: Use the Rights Management sharing application from a Windows computer and the [Share Protected](sharing-app-protect-by-email.md) option to send yourself a protected file as an email attachment.
 For the full list of file types that you can use for testing, see the first table from the [Supported file types and file name extensions](sharing-app-admin-guide-technical.md#supported-file-types-and-file-name-extensions) section in the Rights Management sharing application admin guide.